 Can my class participate?

-The IDNR Division of Education accepts applications from teachers who would like for their class to participate in the program.
+The IDNR Division of Education accepts applications from teachers who would like for their class to participate in the Illinois state parks portion of the program.
 Only one application per teacher will be accepted.
 Do not include more than one teacher's class on the application form.
 Incomplete applications will not be considered.
-Applications for 2020 events will be accepted from January 1, 2020, through February 28, 2020.
-A winner will be drawn for each park and provided with additional information.
+Applications for 2023 events will be accepted from January 1, 2023, through February 28, 2023.
+A winner will be drawn for each participating state park and provided with additional information.
 PLEASE NOTE: Due to the nature of the projects that students will be working on, parks have grade-level and other restrictions for participants.

 What else should I know?